PavlosMak/NaturalSelectionSimulator/README.md

 Simulating natural selection in your browser.

-- log for simulation actions
+- log for simulation actions [DONE]
 - user sets the mutation rate [DONE]
 - user sets the background [DONE]